RichardKnop/machinery/README.md

 }
 ```

-Name is the unique task name by which it is registered against a Machinery app.
+Name is the unique task name by which it is registered against a Server instance.

 RoutingKey is used for routing a task to correct queue.
 If you leave it empty, the default behaviour will be to set it to the default queue's binding key for direct exchange type and to the default queue name for other exchange types.